Development of Windows XP: "Whistler"

-Available builds

-Build 2202 ("SD Windows 2000 Professional") is the earliest available build.
-It has some progress done at this point as the "Comments?" link was introduced and one file identifies the operating system as Windows 2001.

-Beta versions

-Microsoft released Whistler Beta 1, build 2296, on October 31, 2000.
+Microsoft released build 2296, also known as Whistler Beta 1, on October 31, 2000.
 In January 2001, build 2410 introduced Internet Explorer 6.0 (previously branded as 5.6) and the Microsoft Product Activation system.
-Bill Gates dedicated a portion of his keynote at Consumer Electronics Show to discuss Whistler, explaining that the OS would bring "[the] dependability of our highest end corporate desktop, and total dependability, to the home," and also "move it in the direction of making it very consumer-oriented.
+It also introduced new icons that would resemble the ones in the final version, and also featured an additional placeholder theme known as "Sample Test Visual Style" (or "Mallard") which was offered in two color variations.
+Like Watercolor, Sample Test was never meant to be the final theme for Whistler; in fact, it has been stated that Microsoft created it as a decoy for testers to use until they were ready to show "Luna", the final theme for Windows XP.
+At the Consumer Electronics Show on January 6, 2001, Bill Gates dedicated a portion of his keynote to discuss Whistler, explaining that the OS would bring "[the] dependability of our highest end corporate desktop, and total dependability, to the home," and also "move it in the direction of making it very consumer-oriented.
 Making it very friendly for the home user to use."
+An internal build of Whistler shown at the event (build 2415, lab06_N) previewed a preliminarily version of Luna that was publicly shown off to demonstrate the new visual style that would eventually be implemented in later builds (as well as the final release).
 Alongside Beta 1, it was also announced that Microsoft would prioritize the release of the consumer-oriented versions of Whistler over the server-oriented versions in order to gauge reaction, but that they would be both generally available during the second half of 2001 (Whistler Server would ultimately be delayed into 2003).
 Builds 2416 and 2419 added the Files and Settings Transfer Wizard and began to introduce elements of the operating system's final appearance (such as its near-final Windows Setup design, and the addition of new default wallpapers, such as Bliss).